Highlights

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 Since airing, SoapSox won a Juvenile Products Manufacturers Association (JPMA) innovation award in Las Vegas.
 They also launched in Nordstrom’s.
 They took the Sharks’ advice and lowered their prices, largely due to improved manufacturing processes.

 In February, 2016, the company did a licensing deal with Disney Baby which let kids play with their favorite Disney characters in the tub.
 They also did a deal with Paw Patrol.
 You can order Soap Sox on Amazon and you can find them in Target.
 In May, 2020, they did an equity crowd funding round on Startengine and raised $1,064,966 at a $6.2 million valuation.
-As of March, 2023, the company is still in business with an estimated annual revenue of $8 million.
+By March, 2023, they were no longer in Target but they’re in over 400 mom and pop stores and hospital gift shops.
+As of March, 2024, the company is still in business with an estimated annual revenue of $8 million.

 Posts About SoapSox on Shark Tank Blog